timothyhahn/jeeveshikedthepct/src/routes/chapters/13-chapter-11.md

 Since I knew I'd be out of internet service when we got back to the pass, I made sure to bring enough cash to tip generously.

 Leaving Chinook Pass I passed several lakes, but skipped them as water sources.
-I generally do not trust stagnant lakes near trailheads, as they are often where illnesses thrive.
+I rarely trust stagnant lakes near trailheads, as they are often where illnesses thrive.

 The trail was surprisingly empty when I returned, due to PCT Trail Days happening back in Cascade Locks.
 As a celebration of everything about the trail, people up and down the trail made the effort to hitch to Cascade Locks.
-Due to losing several days in Yakima, I decided to continue hiking.
+After losing several days in Yakima, however, I continued hiking.

-Passing the Mike Ulrich hut, I found a few other hikers, but otherwise I hiked alone through forest roads.
+Passing the Mike Ulrich hut, I found a few other hikers, but otherwise, I hiked alone through forest roads.
 I barely had the energy to struggle up even these relatively small hills, but my stomach was able to keep it together.

 As I approached Snoqualmie Pass, the trail increased in rockiness.
-Despite being mostly downhill, my feet were starting to get torn up and had once again swollen another shoe size past what they already had swollen to.
+Despite being mostly downhill, my feet were getting torn up and had once again swollen another shoe size past what they already had swollen to.

 I also came across many day hikers, which wasn't common so far on the PCT.
 Because of this, I made extra precautions to avoid the lakes and stuck to running inlets as my water sources.